thecartercenter/nemo/docs/production-setup/bionic/production-setup.md

 #### Upgrading to v9.0

 1. The data migrations in this upgrade may take some time if you have a lot of data.
 To protect your data, stop your server and DelayedJob, as privileged user: `sudo systemctl stop nginx && sudo systemctl stop delayed-job`
-2. Make a backup of your database, as `deploy` user: `pg_dump elmo_production > tmp/pre-v9.0-dump.sql`
-3. Follow the 'General Upgrade Instructions' below to upgrade to **v9.0**.
+2. Follow the 'General Upgrade Instructions' below to upgrade to **v9.0**.
-4. Start your server and DelayedJob: `sudo systemctl start nginx && sudo systemctl start delayed-job`
+3. Start your server and DelayedJob: `sudo systemctl start nginx && sudo systemctl start delayed-job`

 #### Upgrading to v9.1

-1. Make a backup of your database, as `deploy` user: `pg_dump elmo_production > tmp/pre-v9.1-dump.sql`
-2. Follow the 'General Upgrade Instructions' below to upgrade to **v9.1**.
+1. Follow the 'General Upgrade Instructions' below to upgrade to **v9.1**.
-3. Run `bundle exec rake option_set_reclone` to repair option set references that may exist in your database due to a bug in a previous version.
+2. Run `bundle exec rake option_set_reclone` to repair option set references that may exist in your database due to a bug in a previous version.

 #### Upgrading to v9.2